Newly branded triathlon returns to North Platte Recreation Center

 The triathlon is a two-day event overall as a kids competition is set for Friday at the Recreation Center as well.

-The competition is broken down into three divisions: 14 years old and under, 10 and under and eight and under.
+The competition is broken down into three divisions: 14 years old and younger, 10 and younger and 8 and younger.

-The triathlon is the third event this year in the Platte River Fitness Series and follows the Light Up the Night 5K and mile, and the Kevin Kennedy CASA Hero Run 5K and mile on March 26 and April 9, respectively.
+The triathlon is the third event this year in the Platte River Fitness Series.
+It follows the Light Up the Night 5K and mile, and the Kevin Kennedy CASA Hero Run 5K and mile on March 26 and April 9, respectively.

-The Tyler Vanderheiden Memorial 2- and 5-mile run is the next event in the series and scheduled for May 14 at Cody Park.
+The Tyler Vanderheiden Memorial 2- and 5-mile run, the next event in the series, is scheduled for May 14 at Cody Park.